Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

 Thus far we have presented two apparently conflicting facts.
 On the one hand we are stating that the race of Jews will return to the holy land in accordance with the declarations of the Prophets.
 On the other hand we are maintaining that true Israel consists of those who are part of Christ, the Son of God.

 The two apparently conflicting facts are reconciled in that God will bring back the Israelites to their land, and then will pour out His Spirit on them so that they receive Christ and become members of the one Olive Tree.

 Until the Spirit is poured upon us from on high, and the wilderness becomes a fruitful field, and the fruitful field is counted as a forest.
 (Isaiah 32:15)

 There is coming a sovereign intervention of God among the children of Israel.
 Israel will be born again “at once” (Isaiah 66:8).
 Christ will be born in the physical children of Israel and they will enter the spiritual Kingdom of God.

 Jerusalem will become a place of glorious righteousness.
 There is no means by which the physical Jews can become glorious in righteousness.
 God’s righteousness comes only through the blood, the Life, the Presence of Christ.

-For Zion’s sake will I not hold my peace, and for Jerusalem’s sake I will not rest, until the righteousness thereof go forth as brightness, and the salvation thereof as a lamp that burneth.
+For Zion’s sake I will not hold My peace, and for Jerusalem’s sake I will not rest, until her righteousness goes forth as brightness, and her salvation as a lamp that burns.
 (Isaiah 62:1)